eliocamp/reproducibility-with-r/content/materials/day3/01-renv/index.markdown

 <div class = notes>

 You don't need to share the `renv/library` folder, which holds the installed packages.
-You share only the `renv.lock` file (and the `rev/activate.R` file, which is a very cool script that auto-install the correct version of renv if needed!).
+You share only the `renv.lock` file (and the `rev/activate.R` file, which is a very cool script that auto-installs the correct version of renv if needed!).
-If you use git, you don't need to think about this because renv takes care of that with a special `renv/.gitignore`.
+If you use git, you don't need to think about this because renv takes care of that with a special `renv/.gitignore` file.

 </div>

 ## Caveats

 ### The lockfile

 The lockfile holds a snapshot of the project library at a moment in time, but it doesn't guarantee that this corresponds to the rendered result.
-The lockfile could be out of date when the code is run, or the lockfile could be outdated but the code not re-run.
+The lockfile could be out of date when the code is run, or the code might've been run with a previous version of the lockfile.

 ### Dependency discovery

 The automatic dependency discovery is really cool, but somewhat limited.
 It understand the most common and obvious ways a package can be loaded in a script, but it can fail if you use some more indirect methods.
+For instance, it can fail to detect rmarkdown and its dependencies in some cases.

 ### Package installation

-Sometimes package installation can fail.
+Sometimes package installation fails.
 One common case would be if you installed a CRAN-compiled package in Windows but the person trying to `restore()` the environment is running Linux.
 Since CRAN doesn't offer compiled packages for Linux, renv will try to install from source, which can fail if compilation requires missing system dependencies.
 There's nothing renv can do in this case, but the problem can be resolved by installing the relevant system dependencies.